Easy Homemade Recipes

 • Chop the garlic, onion, celery and carrots.
 You can use a mini blender.

-• Brown the veal in olive oil in a medium sauté pan.
+• Brown the ground beef in olive oil in a medium sauté pan over medium high heat, stir occasionally to break up the meat.
 Remove browned veal and set aside.

 • Place the vegetables in the pan and sauté until translucent.

-• Add cooked veal to the sauté pan with the vegetable mixture.
+• Add cooked ground beef to the sauté pan with the vegetable mixture.

-• Add the wine and let infuse into the meat and vegetables for 2 to 3 minutes, scrape the bottom of the pan while mixing sauteing.
+• Add the dry red wine and let infuse into the meat and veggies for 2 to 3 minutes, scrape the bottom of the pot scraping the browned bits while mixing sauteing.

 • Add the beef cube (add water if not using broth or gel molds) and the tomato paste.
 Mix well while sauteing to ensure that the tomato paste and beef cube are well incorporated into the ground meat.
 Add fresh basil (optional).
 Alternatively, you can add dried basil once sauce is cooked.